suurjaak/dblite/README.md

 dblite automatically quotes table and column names in queries when using objects as arguments.

-In Postgres, it looks up schema definition from the database to ensure properly cased names in queries, as cased names for Postgres tables and columns must use the declared form.

 ```python
 schema = 'CREATE TABLE "restaurant bookings" ("group" TEXT, "table" TEXT, "daTe" TIMESTAMP)'
 Booking = collections.namedtuple("_", ("group", "table", "date"))